tstillwell/appengine_multiblog/README.md

 Session management via cookies with HMAC signing.

-Each user gets their own page and RSS feed containing their posts.
+Users gets their own page and RSS feed containing their posts.

-The users can edit or delete their posts at any time.
+Users can edit or delete their posts at any time.

 Commenting is built in to the site and does not require external services.

-It uses javascript for visual enhancements but degrades gracefully if users have javascript disabled.
+Uses javascript for visual enhancements but degrades gracefully if users have javascript disabled.

-The blog is easily customizable with css.
+Easily customizable with css.

 Custom pages and features can be created and existing structure modified using jinja2 templates and simple python.

-User activity logging.
+Bultin logging.

 Several security features built in to prevent hijacking and abuse.